Homepage Top Ad

 • Different psychological approaches are required as practices are integrated with core business functions.

-Yalmaz Siddiqui, CSO at The Walt Disney Co., has a bone to pick with sustainability professionals who declare their career goal is to make their job redundant.
+Yalmaz Siddiqui, vice president of environmental sustainability at The Walt Disney Co., has a bone to pick with sustainability professionals at any level who declare their career goal is to make their job redundant.

-The storyline that companies don’t need a CSO devalues the unique expertise about environmental risks and ESG jargon that sustainability professionals bring to their organization, said Siddiqui during keynote remarks last week at GreenBiz 26.
+The storyline that companies don’t need dedicated sustainability leaders and teams devalues the unique expertise about environmental risks and ESG jargon that sustainability professionals bring to their organization, said Siddiqui during keynote remarks last week at GreenBiz 26.
 His observation was prompted by a debate during the conference about the evolving role of chief sustainability officers.

-While integrating environmental metrics across corporations is an important goal, he argued that companies need a sustainability leader with strong technical skills to keep them abreast of the perpetually evolving landscape for corporate climate action, including the many regulatory changes afoot.
+While integrating environmental metrics across corporations is an important goal, he argued that companies need sustainability professionals with strong technical skills to keep them abreast of the perpetually evolving landscape for corporate action on emissions reductions, water consumption, plastics usage, waste management, biodiversity and other environmental issues, including the many regulatory changes afoot.

 Siddiqui said: “When we say we want to integrate good financial practice into the organization, does that mean we need to get rid of the CFO?
 No. When we say we should integrate good human resources practices and performance management, does it mean to get rid of the CHRO?
 No. I think there’s a strong argument for technical expertise in the center and integration with both technical expertise and functional expertise to move things forward.”